New Zealand in June: Where to Go, What to Do, the Weather, and More

 Waimangu Volcanic Valley near Rotorua

-Enjoy Winter Sports Ski in Queenstown
+Enjoy Winter Sports and Ski in Queenstown

-Soak in Hot Springs in Rotorua
+Soak in Rotarua’s Hot Springs

 Discover Milford Sound in Winter